Department website: https://krieger.jhu.edu/film-media/

 Writing Intensive

-We will define Surrealism through primary texts, including those of Andre Breton, Antonin Artaudand Rene Daumal and other works that defined and influenced the movement in the early part ofthe 20th century.
-Using an understanding of the practice of surrealism found in the readings, aswell as in surrealist games and automatic writing, we'll study a diverse group of filmmakersinfluenced by the practice, including Luis Buñuel, Joseph Cornell, Raul Ruiz and contemporary artists such as David Lynch.
+Surrealism, a movement to revolutionize human thought and experience, continues to influence art and culture.
+We'll define Surrealism through primary texts, including those of Andre Breton, Antonin Artaud and others as well as through the films created in the early part of the 20th century.
+Using an understanding of surrealism found in the readings, as well as in surrealist games and automatic writing, we'll study a diverse group of filmmakers influenced by the practice, including Luis Buñuel, Joseph Cornell, Raul Ruiz and contemporary artists such as David Lynch.
 Assignments include weekly papers and one final creative project.
-Weekly film screenings Thursday 7:30-10:00 PM. $50 lab fee.Media, Online

 Writing Intensive